What Happens When You Stop Training With Weights (Updated 6-2020)

 What Happens When You Stop Training: Changes In Muscle Fiber

 The degree to which your muscle fibers are affected by detraining is directly proportional to the length of inactivity.
 As we mentioned earlier, muscle fibers change in response to the type of exercise stress placed upon them, but the good news is that short layoffs of up to 3 weeks seem to have little or no effect on overall distribution for both endurance and strength among well trained individuals.[9,15,17] Muscle size, however has been shown to change slightly after 3 weeks of inactivity.
-One study found a 6.4% decline in mean fiber cross sectional area among weightlifters who stopped training over a 2 week period.
+One study found a 6.4% decline in mean fiber cross sectional area among weightlifters who stopped weight training over a 2 week period.
 Similar reductions were found in soccer players over a 3 week period as well, so at worst your muscles will get a little bit smaller when you stop training for a short time but it isn’t all bad news.
 Those same studies found that those very layoffs brought about an average increase in plasma concentrations of growth hormone of 58% and an elevation in testosterone levels by 19.2% in test subjects after a three week period of detraining.
 Testosterone/cortisol ratio levels were also increased by an average of 67.6%- an overall reduction of catabolic stress hormones and an increase in anabolic related hormones.
-An environment very much favorable to increased gains in strength, muscle mass, fat loss and overall performance.[17,18] It is a phenomenon quite well known to regular trainers who take a couple of weeks off here and there and feel much stronger when they resume training.
+An environment very much favorable to increased gains in strength, muscle mass, fat loss and overall performance.[17,18] It is a phenomenon quite well known to regular trainers who take a couple of weeks off here and there and feel much stronger when they resume weight training.

 Among endurance trained athletes, muscle fiber changes are a bit different, as studies have generally found no decrease in muscle fiber cross sectional area after 14 days of detraining with size reductions occurring only after more time off from training.
 Some studies report a decrease in capillary density after 15 days of detraining, [9,19] while others have shown capillarization to remain mostly unchanged after 84 days of inactivity.
 With regards to muscle capillaries there is an interesting and positive side effect to the reduced muscle size that happens long term when an endurance athlete stops training.
 Smaller muscles mean a reduction in the distance blood has to travel to deliver oxygen rich blood while working, which translates into an increase in athletic performance.
 It’s quite an amazing phenomenon that is most likely a hold over from our time as early humans.
 An evolutionary survival mechanism, if you will, that allowed our ancestors to maintain their much needed endurance capacity during periods of inactivity brought on by injury.
 In another interesting twist, long term layoffs among endurance trained athletes lasting over 4 weeks appear to bring about changes towards a greater percentage of fast twitch muscle fibers.[15,20,21] A study of long distance runners and cyclists reported a large progressive shift from FTa to FTb fibers in endurance runners and cyclists, the latter increasing from 5% in the trained state to 19% after 56 days of detraining